FarazNawaz/Project_1/README.md

 # Project_1
-This is my first Project
+This is my first Project.
+Author -- Faraz Nawaz